221fa04470/virtual-painter/README.md

 deque is used for smoothing cursor motion

-Gestures are recognized using distance logic (e.g., pinch = index + middle finger close).
+Gestures are recognized using distance logic (e.g., pinch = index + middle finger close)

 🛠️ Customization
 🎨 Add colors in the colors array